Dobefu/DLiteScript/docs/content/docs/standard-library/time/sleep.md

 +++
 title = 'time.sleep'
 linkTitle = 'sleep'
-description = 'Pauses execution for a specified number of seconds.' weight = 0 draft = false
+description = 'Pause script execution for a specified number of seconds.
+Delay program execution for rate limiting or scheduled operations.
+Part of the time namespace.' weight = 0 draft = false
 +++